Xakkusu/p4-build-your-dream/README.md

 - [Django - Python framework](https://www.djangoproject.com/) - Used to create
 - [Heroku](https://www.heroku.com/) - Used to deploy the project.
 - [Bootstrap - CSS framework](https://getbootstrap.com/) - Used to style HTML elements that I did not style by myself.
-- [alpine.js](https://alpinejs.dev/) - Used to display all search tag related content on saerch build via tags page.
+- [alpine.js](https://alpinejs.dev/) - Used to display all search tag related content on search build via tags page.
 - [django REST framework](https://www.django-rest-framework.org/#) - Used to return a serlialized list used for the tags which were later used for the search.
 - [django taggit](https://django-taggit.readthedocs.io/en/latest/index.html) - Used to use tags in an easy way for my model.
 - [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - Used to style the forms and control rendering behaviour.